Full-time Student Application Process

 - Completed World History and US and NH History, register for Economics or US and NH Government.

 Lists of graduation and course requirements are provided below.
-If an applicant is unsure of what courses to register for when they apply, they should wait to request courses until they have their Admissions Plan Meeting.
+If an applicant is unsure of what courses to register for when they apply, they should consult with their Admissions Counselor. .

 Transcripts from Previous School(s)